 Cynthia’s Story – Aspen, Colorado – by Kelle Lynn

 On a clear crisp sunny morning, with our coffee mugs side by side, Cynthia and I sat on the bar stools in her newly decorated kitchen overlooking the beautiful mountain landscape in Aspen, Colorado.
-With her long blonde hair, striking blue eyes and stunning facial features, one could easily think that she had only known a life of privilege.
+With her long blonde hair, striking blue eyes, and stunning facial features, one could easily think she’s only known a life of privilege.
 There was barely a trace of snow on the ground.
 It was the first week in April and ski season would soon be over.

 Cynthia had agreed to tell her story of an earlier marriage so long ago that recalling painful memories she’d rather forget was a challenge at times.
-But she mustered up the courage and strength to look back and talk about this chapter in her life.
-It was one that she will never forget.
+But she mustered up the courage and strength to look back and talk about this chapter in her life; one she will never forget.

 “I never witnessed any kind of physical abuse in their home.
-There was just a lot of yelling and screaming.
-However, I remember seeing holes punched in the wall.
-They jokingly said that John was responsible.
+Just a lot of yelling and screaming.
+But I remember seeing holes punched in the wall and they jokingly said that John was the one responsible.
 Everyone made light of it.”

-Although Cynthia’s family life was very different from John’s, there was a family dynamic that they both had in common.
+Though Cynthia’s family life was far in comparison from John’s, there was a family dynamic they both had in common.
 Even though she never witnessed her own dad hit her mom during their entire marriage, the screaming and verbal abuse from her dad seemed to be a common occurrence.

-The relationship was starting to take its toll.
-By the time Cynthia was 19-years old, she prayed and asked God to help her leave the relationship.
+The relationship was starting to take its toll and by the time Cynthia was 19-years old she prayed and asked God to help her leave the relationship.
 Her prayer was answered in the form of getting hired as a flight attendant with Braniff Airlines.
-This was her way out of KC and away from John, since she had to re-locate to Houston, TX.
+This was her way out of KC and John since she had to re-locate to Houston, TX.

 “He accused me of inviting the guy working construction across the street to come over for coffee one day.
 Neither of us even drank coffee back then.
 In fact, we didn’t even own a coffee pot.”